eCook Meal

 PURÉE

 Return the pot to a medium heat with a drizzle of oil.
-When hot, add the grated garlic and ½ the chopped thyme.
+When hot, add the grated Garlic and ½ the chopped thyme.
 Fry for 30-60 seconds until fragrant, shifting constantly.
 Add the drained cannellini beans and 240ml of water.
 Bring to a simmer for 5-6 minutes until the beans are heated through.
 Remove from the heat and drain.
 Add the warmed cannellini beans to a blender with the crème fraîche and seasoning.
 Pulse until smooth.
 Season to taste.
 Return the bean purée to the pot and cover to keep warm.

 LAMB